 18A.
 Infringement notices

-(1) A reference in subsection (2), (3), (5) or (7) to an authorised officer is a reference to an officer of the Department appointed under subsection (11) to be an authorised officer for the purposes of the subsection in which the term is used.
+(1) A reference in subsection (2), (3), (5) or (7) to an authorised person is a reference to a person appointed under subsection (11) to be an authorised person for the purposes of the subsection in which the term is used.

-(2) Subject to section 18B, an authorised officer who has reason to believe that a person has committed a prescribed offence against this Act may, within 21 days after the alleged offence is believed to have been committed, serve an infringement notice on the alleged offender.
+(2) Subject to section 18B, an inspector or an authorised person who has reason to believe that a person has committed a prescribed offence against this Act may, within 21 days after the alleged offence is believed to have been committed, serve an infringement notice on the alleged offender.

 (3) An infringement notice shall —